 - 150 ml. cream

 - Over medium heat, in an ample-sized saucepan, sautè the onion with extra virgin olive oil.

-- When the onion is cooked through, add the diced pumpkin.
+- When the onion is cooked through, about 3 minutes, add the squash.
 Cook for about 10 minutes, moving continuously.

 - Add the vegetable broth, cover & simmer on low heat for about 20 minutes.

 - Season with salt & pepper then add the nutmeg.

 - Using an immersion blender, puree the soup while still in the saucepan.

 - Add the cream and cook 10 minutes more.